onovae-24/lmuedu-clone-project/README.md

 This project is deployed and can be viewed at: [Your deployment URL]

-## 👨‍💻 Author

-**Your Name**
-- Created and developed this LMU website clone
-- Implemented modern React patterns and TypeScript
-- Designed responsive UI with Tailwind CSS

 ## 📄 License

 This project is created for educational and portfolio purposes.